-Since the team was unable to participate in a building project at Henderson Settlement this year due to COVID-19, our church collected items for the Henderson food pantry and the thrift store, which offers clothing, basic household items, and local jobs.
+Since the team was unable to participate in a building project at Henderson Settlement in 2020 due to COVID-19, our church collected items for the Henderson food pantry and the thrift store, which offers clothing, basic household items, and local jobs.
 A team delivered all of the collected items to Henderson Settlement in July 2020.
 Thank you for your overwhelming response of donations to help us continue to support Henderson Settlement!

 "We saw the hands of God and His guidance and kindness throughout the week.
 God's love and mercy always sees us through!"